 The Company designs operating and capital budgets to control operating costs and capital expenditures.
 In addition to operating expenses, the Company has continuing commitments for capital expenditures for construction, improvement and maintenance of facilities.
 In 2001, the Company incurred substantial levels of indebtedness, both short and long-term, to fund high power and natural gas costs in addition to these continuing requirements and to otherwise maintain adequate levels of working capital.
-As a result of improved operating cash flow and other sources of funds, since 2002 through March 31, 2005, the Company has repurchased \$318.7 million of long-term debt.
+As a result of improved operating cash flow and other sources of funds, since 2002 through September 30, 2005, the Company has repurchased \$318.7 million of long-term debt.

-Since 2002, the Company's overall liquidity has improved compared to 2001.
 The general rate increases that became effective in 2002, 2003 and 2004 are allowing the Company to continue to improve its liquidity.
 The 2002 general electric rate increase in Washington provided for the restructuring and continuation of previously approved temporary rate increases totaling 31.2 percent.
 In 2003, the Company received a general rate increase, designed to increase annual revenues by \$6.3 million in Oregon.
-In September 2004, the Company received general rate increases, designed to increase annual revenues by \$6.3 million for natural gas service in Idaho.
-The Idaho base electric rate increase was substantially offset by a decrease in the PCA surcharge and other minor adjustments such that the net increase in revenues is designed to be \$3.2 million.
-However, the increase in base electric rates will have a significant effect on recurring retail revenues and liquidity.
+In September 2004, the Company received general rate increases, designed to increase base annual revenues by \$24.7 million for electric and \$3.3 million for natural gas service in Idaho.
+The Idaho electric base rate increase was substantially offset by a decrease in the PCA surcharge and other minor adjustments such that the net increase in revenues is designed to be \$3.2 million.
+However, the increase in electric base rates will have a significant effect on recurring retail revenues and liquidity.
 In November 2004, a natural gas general rate increase, designed to increase annual revenues by \$5.4 million, was implemented in Washington.
-In March 2005, the Company filed a request designed to increase annual revenues by \$38.7 million in Washington.
+In August 2005, the Company entered into a settlement agreement related to its March 2005 Washington general rate case that, if approved by the WUTC, is designed to increase annual revenues by \$23.1 million.
 See further details in the section "Avista Utilities - Regulatory Matters."

 When Avista Utilities' power and natural gas costs exceed the levels currently recovered from retail customers, its net cash flows are negatively affected.
 Factors that could cause purchased power costs to exceed the levels currently recovered from customers include, but are not limited to, higher prices in wholesale markets combined with an increased need to purchase power in the wholesale markets.
-Factors beyond the Company's control that could result in an increased need to purchase power in the wholesale markets.
-Factors beyond the Company's control that could result in an increased need to purchase power in the wholesale markets.
-Factors beyond the Company's control that could result in an increased need to purchase power in the wholesale markets.
-Based on forecasts as of April 8, 2005, Avista Utilities expects hydroelectric generation will be approximately 83 percent of normal in 2005, assuming normal precipitation for the remainder of the year.
-This expectation may change based upon precipitation, temperatures and other variables.
-The earnings impact of below normal hydroelectric generation is mitigated through power cost deferral and recovery mechanisms in Washington and Idaho.
-The expected reduction in hydroelectric generation is estimated to have a negative effect on operating cash flows of approximately \$25 million from the amount originally forecasted, with approximately \$2.5 million impacting pre-tax earnings.
-Avista Utilities believes that it has adequate liquidity through cash flows generated from operations and funds available under its committed line of credit to meet increased cash requirements for purchased power or fuel as a result of reduced hydroelectric generation.
+Factors beyond the Company's control that could result in an increased need to purchase power in the wholesale markets include, but are not limited to, increases in demand (either due to weather or customer growth), low availability of hydroelectric resources, outages at generating facilities and failure of third parties to deliver on energy or capacity contracts.
+Based on actual hydroelectric generation through September 30, 2005 and forecasts of below normal precipitation and streamflows for the remainder of the year, Avista Utilities expects hydroelectric generation will be approximately 94 percent of normal in 2005.
+This may change based upon precipitation, temperatures and other variables during the fourth quarter.
+The expected reduction in hydroelectric generation is not expected to have a significant negative effect on operating cash flows or earnings for 2005 from the amount originally forecasted.